MoFEM/mofem-cephas/joss/paper.md

  `MoFEM` (Mesh-oriented Finite Element Method) is a C++ library for managing complexities related to the finite element method (FEM).
-FEM is a widely used numerical approach for solving partial differential equations (PDEs) arising in various physical problems. `MoFEM` belongs to the class of open source finite element libraries, such as `Deal.II`, `MFEM`, `libMesh`, `FEniCS`, or `FreeFEM++` to name a few.
-These provide users with generic tools for developers to implement FE solvers. `MoFEM` is developed to provide finite element library, incorporating modern approximation approaches and data structures, for engineers, students and academics.
-It was primarily designed to solve crack propagation for structural integrity assessment of safety-critical structures (see \autoref{fig:brick}).
-MoFEM is designed to solve bespoke engineering problems, enabling the seamless integration of meshes that comprise multiple element types, such as rods, shells and/or solids, and element shapes, for example triangles, quads, prisms, tetrahedrons etc., that are typically encountered in industrial applications.
+FEM is a widely used numerical approach for solving partial differential equations (PDEs) arising in various physical problems. `MoFEM` is developed to provide a finite element library incorporating modern approximation approaches and data structures for engineers, students and academics.

+`MoFEM` belongs to a class of open source finite element libraries, such as `Deal.II` [@dealII91], `MFEM` [@doecode_1687], `libMesh` [@libMeshPaper], `FEniCS` [@AlnaesBlechta2015a] and `FreeFEM++` [@MR3043640], which provide users with generic tools for solving PDEs and developers with frameworks for implementing bespoke finite elements. `MoFEM` is specifically designed to solve complex engineering problems, enabling seamless integration of meshes that comprise multiple element types and element shapes, which are typically encountered in industrial applications.
+The development of `MoFEM` was primarily targeting the problem of crack propagation for structural integrity assessment of safety critical structures (see \autoref{fig:brick}).

  ![Brittle crack propagation.\label{fig:brick}](paper_brick.png){width=60%}